hippohaslam/office-booking-copy/src/web/hippo-booking/README.md

 ## Yarn V4
 This project uses Yarn V4 with node_modules.
 Currently there is a bug in typescript where imports are not linked so we cannot use pnp

+## App

+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+Currently, two official plugins are available:

+- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

+## Development

+### HTTPS certificates

+- For local development, because we use httpOnly cookies for authentication.
+You will need to create dev certificates, this is done automatically through the `vite-plugin-mkcert` package, you will just be asked your machine password to be able to create the certificates.
+They are then stored locally in the /certs directory which is git ignored.

 ## Upgrading packages.

 We recommend to keep the local packages up to date with minor versions as frequency as possible.